A unified relational semantics for BPL, IPL and OL -- axiomatization without disjunction: Abstract

 \section{Abstract}

-In this paper, by slightly generalizing the notion of `proposition' in \cite{zhong.rg}, we propose a relational semantics of propositional language with bottom, conjunction and imlication, which uniﬁes the relational semantics of intuitionistic logic, Visser’s basic propositional logic and orthologic with strict implication.
-We study the semantic and syntactic consequence relations and prove the soundness and completeness theorems for eight propositional logics $\mathbf{K}^p, \mathbf{T}^p, \mathbf{B}^p, \mathbf{V}, \mathbf{KB4}^p, \mathbf{I}, \mathbf{O}, \mathbf{C}$.
+In this paper, we propose a relational semantics of propositional language, which unifies the relational semantics of intuitionistic logic, Visser’s Basic Propositional Logic and orthologic.
+Working in language $\{\bot,\land,\neg\}$ and $\{\bot,\land,\to\}$ respectively, we axiomatize this basic logic as well as stronger ones corresponding to different combinations of frame conditions: reflexivity, symmetry, and transitivity.
+We also provide translations from these propositional logics into modal logics.